 📚 This Might Interest You:

-Read our guides on overtime laws by state and double time vs. overtime
+Read our guides on overtime laws by state, overtime guide for managers and double time vs. overtime

 The negative effects of overtime on employees are also detrimental to your business.
 Overworked employees often experience decreased productivity and reduced job satisfaction and suffer from health problems like increased stress, anxiety, and fatigue.
 Long work hours can lead to burnout, high turnover, and a toxic work culture.